 OECD (2016): The Ocean Economy in 2030

 The activities of the DAM, especially its research missions, are designed to allow research and development projects to be established in close cooperation with industry.
-To this end, DAM is strengthening the exchange with representatives of industry and technology transfer.
+To this end, the DAM is strengthening the exchange with industry representatives and technology transfer.
 Companies can benefit in many ways from participating in the DAM research missions, while in turn enriching them effectively as important stakeholders and partners.
 Aspects from which both sides can benefit include:

 Always up-to-date with the DAM-Newsletter.